Steelers’ team plane makes emergency landing in Kansas City, no injuries reported

 Team spokesman Burt Lauten posted on X, formerly known as Twitter, that “everyone on the plane is safe and we are making necessary plans to arrive back in Pittsburgh later today.”

 The team was originally scheduled to arrive in Pittsburgh around 5:30 a.m.
-EDT after improving to 2-1 by holding off the Raiders, 23-18.
+EDT after improving to 2-1 by holding off the Raiders.

 Veteran defensive tackle Cam Heyward had a little fun with the situation, joking on X with Kansas City Chiefs tight end Travis Kelce and pop star Taylor Swift that the team needed a ride to Pittsburgh.
 Swift attended Kansas City’s blowout victory over Chicago on Sunday as a guest of Kelce’s.